flare-foundation/docs/include/fassets/setup-commandline.md

 ## Prerequisites

-To participate in the open beta, you need a server with at least a minimum of 2 CPUs and 4GB RAM, or 2GB if the database is on a separate server.
+You need a server with at least a minimum of 2 CPUs and 4GB RAM, or 2GB if the database is on a separate server.

-You will need knowledge of the following tools:
+You need knowledge of the following tools:

 * [Git](https://git-scm.com/) version control system
 * [Yarn](https://yarnpkg.com/) package manager